Periodic curves for general endomorphisms of $\mathbb C\mathbb P^1\times \mathbb C\mathbb P^1$: Decompositions of iterates and periodic curves

-The concept of a generalized Lattès map is helpful for two main reasons: first, a general rational function does not fall into this class; second, excluding generalized Lattès maps allows for simpler formulations of results about semiconjugate functions and invariant curves.
-Specifically, our proof of Theorem~\ref{cur} relies on the following two results.
-The first is a corollary of the classification of semiconjugate rational functions (see \cite{ic}, Proposition 3.3):
+The concept of a generalized Lattès map is useful for two reasons.
+First, excluding such maps allows for simpler formulations of results concerning semiconjugate rational functions and invariant curves (see Theorems~\ref{tt} and~\ref{1} below).
+Second, a general rational function is not a generalized Lattès map.

+In this section, we prove the latter statement.
+For \(m \geq 4\), it follows from Lemma~4.3 in~\cite{ite}, and below we extend it to all \(m \geq 2\).
+We begin with the following result.